 Prepare for Leadership, Test Skills and Abilities, Build Your Resume, Gain Practical Experience.

-NJCU’s Cooperative Education Program broadens and enhances your education by supplementing academic programs with professional work experience.
-Earn a salary and, at the same time, earn credits toward your undergraduate degree.
+NJCU’s Cooperative Education Program broadens and enhances your education by supplementing academic programs with professional work experience and, at the same time, earn credits toward your undergraduate degree.

 The Cooperative Education Program enables you to combine classroom learning with practical experience and provides an opportunity to utilize skills and knowledge acquired in the classroom.

 You may choose from a wide range of co-op employment positions offered by corporations, government agencies, and nonprofit organizations in the area.
 You may explore more than one professional field of interest and make career contacts along the way—all while earning credits.